How to Make and Sew In a Custom Support for Your Bag Pattern

 Lazies, Get ready to support your bags in a whole new and easy way!
-Check out this step-by-step tutorial for creating and installing a custom bag support during construction, then grab a FREE printable tutorial below.
-So let’s take a look at this crazy-good and convenient sew-in bag bottom, to support your next bag project.
+Check out this easy step-by-step tutorial for creating and installing a custom bag support during construction, then grab a FREE printable tutorial (a $9.95 value) below.
+So let’s take a look at this crazy-good and convenient sew-in bag bottom, to keep your bag from sagging!

 Our Stiff Stuff firm sew-in interfacing SLG107 can be cut to size and sewn directly into the bottom of your bag project for good support to keep your bag from sagging.
 Stiff Stuff is lightweight, flexible, and yet sturdy enough to offer the support your bag needs.
 It offers flexibility that our acrylic, rigid, pre-cut Bag-E-Bottoms can’t.